shuixin222/zqzhang.github.io/_posts/2016-02-18-testing-battery-status-api.md

 # Failure analysis

-To root cause failures of the tests above, we developed an example to read out all events fired and the battery status to check what happened.
+To identify the root cause for failures in the tests above, we developed an example to read out all events fired and the battery status to check what happened.

 [https://zqzhang.github.io/demo/battery/example.html](https://zqzhang.github.io/demo/battery/example.html)